Greek Pasta Skillet with Burst Cherry Tomatoes

 The reserved cooking liquid gives the pasta a silky creaminess, and I’m happy to report that it was just as delicious when I had leftovers for lunch the next 2 days. 🙂

-This Greek Pasta Skillet with Burst Cherry Tomatoes is the perfect vehicle to let those summer cherry tomatoes shine and is a great place to try Chickapea Pasta!
+This Greek Pasta is the perfect vehicle to let those summer cherry tomatoes shine and is a great place to try Chickapea Pasta!

 More gluten free pasta recipes:

 - Fill a large saucepan with water, cover, and bring to a boil over high heat.
-Cook Chickapea Pasta according to package instructions and reserve 1/2 cup of the cooking liquid.
+Cook pasta according to package instructions and reserve 1/2 cup of the cooking liquid

 - Heat 1 tablespoon of the olive oil in large skillet over medium heat.
 Add the onion and cook for 2-3 minutes or until slightly softened.